CloudGlitch/NewTabSearch/README.md

 <a href="https://bit.ly/cgnewtab">click here</a> to goto the webpage

+## How To?

+follow these steps to make cloud newtab your newtab page in your browser.

+- <a href="chrome://extensions">click here</a>

 `Note : All Features May Not Be Able To Use In Unsupported Devices`

 ## Compatability